Soontao/light-odata/README.md

 ## ODataFilter

-use `ODataFilter` to filter data
+Use the `ODataFilter` to filter data

-Most `SAP` systems only support `AND` operator between different fields, and `OR` operator between same field. (it depends on SAP Netweaver implementation)
+Most `SAP` systems only support `AND` operator between different fields, and `OR` operator in a same field. (it depends on SAP Netweaver implementation)

 So you don't need to specify `AND/OR` operator between fields, `c4codata` will auto process it.